ajnsit/aoc2022/day5/notes.md

 1. How do I skip over the last line of an iterator?
 Looks like it can't be done (makes sense).
 You have to `collect().pop()`.

 2. Is it possible to iterate over some elements of a vec, generate a structure, and then continue processing the remaining elements of the vec?
-I didn't spend enough time exploring this because I decided to split the problem into into two parts with `split_once("\n\n")` and process the parts separately.
+I didn't spend enough time exploring this because I decided to split the problem input into two parts with `split_once("\n\n")` and process the parts separately.
 So this is still TODO.

 # Irritants